stefanoborini/book-the-software-company/02-on-agile-development.md

 - Issues are generally not measurable in achievement.
 "Cleanup this" is not measurable.
 We can clean it up for an hour or for three days.
 - certainty of tasks: A person who picks up a task must be clear on what to do

+- Excessive bickering over technicalities.

+- death by a thousands papercuts.
+- unclear dependencies of the various stages of the sprint.

+- Excessive use of github issues as a "notebook" introduces a lot of notification noise.
+A developer has a development track.
+We should not keep creating issues just for us as reminders.
+While I understand that the goal is to keep PR small, I fear it decreases understandability instead of increasing it.

+- Development model makes it complex to keep the code forward, New branches must depend on still not merged branches, meaning that often we end up with conflicts.
+- hard to know the progress and the remaining work to be done for the specific milestone.
+GitHub tracker is too primitive.
+- Prioritization and scheduling is pretty much left to random.
+PM should prioritize and assign issues, remind of the status.
+- bad management of the issue tracker. keep pushing non-milestone tasks from milestone to milestone, instead of leaving them for slack time after the release.
+The issue list for a milestone should contain what it's expected from the customer for that iteration, that is, the goals (user story), plus the individual tasks on how to achieve that.
+This way we can know how far we are from customer completion.

+- disorganized, complex workflow, limited by the rate of review to get features into the main branch.
+- As above, the fact that these issues are constantly added to the milestones means that it's pretty much impossible to know how far we are from reaching the goal.

+- throw software at a problem instead of a person.